benzo addiction treatment in Los Angeles, CA

 The first step in benzodiazepine addiction treatment is ridding the body of the drug.
 One must enter a medical detox program, because benzo detox at home is dangerous.
 Medical advice and interventions decrease certain withdrawal symptoms, including seizures and suicidal behaviors.

-Medical detox also reduces the discomfort of benzo withdrawal and lowers the chance of relapse.
+Medical detox with support from a benzo detox center also reduces the discomfort of benzo withdrawal and lowers the chance of relapse.
 While detox typically lasts a week to 10 days, it can also last for months, depending on the benzo addiction.
 Often, medical detox involves tapering down from benzos.
 This can mean decreasing the dose or prescribing a less potent one.

 Tapering down benzo use depends on the severity of the addiction and the type of benzo misused.
 It may also include prescribing less potent benzos.
 Doctors may prescribe diazepam (Valium) or clonazepam (Klonopin).
 These drugs are long-lasting and less potent.
 As a result, withdrawal symptoms are kept at bay.